Funding deal for new Penn Station reached between state, NYC - NewsBreak

 While the expansion of the station to add tracks is years away, the memorandum of agreement released Monday sounded a potentially ominous note: A study is underway to determine whether two additional tunnels would need to be built to connect the Hudson River tunnels to an expanded Penn Station, it said.

-This story has been corrected to say that the cost of the initial phase of the project is about $8 billion, not $8.5 billion.
+This version of the story corrects the cost of the initial phase of the project.
+It is about $8 billion, not $8.5 billion.

 Comments / 0